trustfractal/did_registry_demo/README.md

 <details>
   <summary>👁 Step-by-step demonstration</summary>

-The DemoToken contract, which can be found at `contracts/3_DemoToken.sol`, is a toy ERC20 token with a `buy` method that, when it receives funds from a KYC-approved account with the `plus` level, mints (i.e. creates) new tokens.
+The DemoToken contract, which can be found at `contracts/3_DemoToken.sol`, is a toy ERC20 token with a `buy` function that, when it receives funds from a KYC-approved account with the `plus` level, mints (i.e. creates) new tokens.
 In order to portray the common requirement of disallowing certain countries, the contract rejects Fiji (`fj`) residents and Iceland (`is`) citizens.

 In order to make things simpler, we're going to be reusing the [OpenZeppelin's ERC20 implementation](https://docs.openzeppelin.com/contracts/4.x/erc20).
-It brings along a lot of standard ERC20 methods but, for this demo, we only care about `balance`, which will let us check our balance.
+It brings along a lot of standard ERC20 functions but, for this demo, we only care about `balance`, which will let us check our balance.

 Let's try it out and see it working!